Sprinkle typical summer activities with some cultural learning. Introduce and celebrate the beautiful diversity in our world.

-Heading to the library, or choosing new books for your own library?
-Include books that feature diverse characters and communities and that offer a look into other experiences and cultures.
-Here are a few wonderful resources to guide you in choosing books.
+Head to the library or your local bookstore.
+Choose books that feature diverse characters and communities and that offer a look into other experiences and cultures.
+Here are a few resources to get you started.

 - Read Around the World Summer Reading Series Recommended books for the whole family, by the bloggers of Multicultural Kid Blogs (& friends!)